YinYang117/Career-Quest-Instructor-Guide/week-45.md

 Link to [Week 45 on Canvas](https://appacademy.instructure.com/courses/337/modules#context_module_item_59659)

+This file was created because the new AI lecture moved things around in here.

+This entire doc might not be necessary anymore with Canvas, and if so, should be deleted.

 ## Monday

 On Canvas, there's only ReCap Accademy, no reading, no links

+#### Older Notes:

 - [Local Greenlit Lecture](./Greenlit.md) 10 Minutes
 - [AI Lecture Slideshow](https://docs.google.com/presentation/d/1dx58N4hnMS0oXruvShPnLlzDLI_Xho8nde6WWpFeQj8/edit#slide=id.g2577b611152_0_172)